English

 –Classic Texts and Contemporary Retellings

 This course engages students with canonical texts and related contemporary texts to practice perspective-taking and identify conversations in literature.
-Students will explore poems, short stories, films, and novels.
-The course will build on foundational reading, writing, and discussion skills and employ self-reflective and analytical writing.
-Students will grapple with identifying and weighing themes that recur in literature.
-They will create and attempt to answer essential questions about the predictive power of authors past and the choices creatives of the present make in homage or argument.
-Texts will include familiar and diverse contemporary discoveries.
-An example from the first semester includes magical realism and hauntings from Edgar Allan Poe, Charlotte Gilman, and Helen Oyeyemi’s White Is for Witching.
+Students explore poems, short stories, films, and novels.
+The course builds on foundational reading, writing, and discussion skills and employs self-reflective and analytical writing.
+Students grapple with identifying and weighing recurring themes in literature.
+They create and attempt to answer essential questions about the predictive power of authors’ pasts and the choices creatives of the present make in homage or argument.
+Texts include familiar and diverse contemporary discoveries.
+An example from the first semester is magical realism and haunting in works by Edgar Allan Poe, Charlotte Gilman, and Helen Oyeyemi’s White Is for Witching.
 Later in the year, students explore narrator perspectives with a dive into The Odyssey and Circe.
-We will discuss, write, and critically argue together as we study literature and ourselves.
+The class discusses, writes, and critically argues together as they study literature and themselves.

 –Reading World Religions

 Both ancient and contemporary texts are used to explore religions and spiritual philosophies from around the world.
-The objective is to dive into literature that sparks a curiosity to learn more about the religion that it highlights, gaining a better understanding with each layer that is peeled back and examined.
-Reading materials consist of selections from sacred texts such as the Koran, Bible, and Torah, in addition to the Sutras, Vedas, and Tao Te Ching.
-Students will examine creation myths, devotional poetry and songs, and folktales associated with pantheistic religions.
+The objective is to dive into literature that sparks curiosity about the religion it highlights, gaining a better understanding with each layer peeled back and examined.
+Reading materials consist of selections from sacred texts such as the Koran, the Bible, and the Torah, as well as the Sutras, the Vedas, and the Tao Te Ching.
+Students examine creation myths, devotional poetry and songs, and folktales associated with pantheistic religions.
 Contemporary literature selections rely heavily on religion, whether philosophically or contextually.
-The class will explore the poetry of Rumi, Donne, and Dante, and the novels of Diamant, Mafouz, Mishima, and Hesse.
-Plan on hearing from guest speakers and taking field trips.
-Assessments will be mostly comparative literary analysis, research, and some creative writing and projects.
+The class explores the poetry of Rumi, Donne, and Dante, and the novels of Diamant, Mafouz, Mishima, and Hesse.
+Guest speakers and field trips are incorporated.
+Assessments mostly consist of comparative literary analysis, research, and some creative writing and projects.

 • English IV Seminars